sugoidogo/GroupBot/README.md

 # studious-potato

-The goal of this project is to provied non-admin discord server members to create and join roles with the explicit purpose of pinging a group when a message is relevant to them.
+The goal of this project is to provie non-admin discord server members to create and join roles with the explicit purpose of pinging a group when a message is relevant to them.

 Any server member may create a role via the bot.
 The role is not granted any special permissions.
 Any server member may then join that role, to be notified whenever that role is pinged.